sutiialex/sutiialex.github.io/_posts/2019-09-08-java-pattern-matching.md

 ## Hiding the instanceof

 All those `instanceof`s and casts are pretty ugly and poluting.
-Can we abstract them away somehow.
+Can we abstract them away somehow?
 Sure thing!
 We could make a method to which we provide:

 * an object of the sum type to match
 * a lambda for each variant of the sum type.
 It will be called if the object matches that